In our culture, the pull of materialism often leads to decisions which limit future choices.

 Third, we are selfish.
 We want nice things.
 I’m reminded of Winston Churchill who once remarked, “I am easily satisfied with the very best.”
 And with instant credit available in abundance, couples are able to satisfy their latest cravings.
 Many have grown up having just about anything they wanted.

 The gravitational pull of materialism affects us in every season of marriage.
 You feel pressure to purchase bigger and better homes as your family grows.
-You want your children to be dressed in the latest, most popular “threads.”
+You want your children to be dressed in the latest, most popular clothes.
 They need a new car at 16, just like their friends.
-You want them to attend expensive private schools and colleges.
+You want them to attend expensive private schools or colleges.
 And of course, you want to enjoy a comfortable life when you retire.

 Your choices will empower or hamper future options